About Composting Toilets

 Self Contained Composting Toilets are suitable for a smaller family, typically from 2 - 4 people in full time use.
 More systems can be added as required, catering to larger families sizes and depending on the number of bathrooms in situ.

-Batch Composting Toilets for Family Use
+Split System Composting Toilets for Family Use

 Designed in Finland, the cradle of composting toilets, Green Loo is the exclusive distributor for the GT Systems in the Asia - Pacific and African regions.
 The GT's have been used for over 25 years and are leaders in Composting Toilet technology.
 Green Loo is proud to be able to offer this superior product, and the versatility it offers, to you.